 Basic Grade Hospital Pharmacist

-Basic Grade Pharmacist required for a hospital in Kilkenny for 20-25 hours per week, permanent position.
+Basic Grade Pharmacist required for a hospital in Waterford for a full-time permanent position

 Provide effective, efficient, and safe pharmaceutical care to all patients under their care in the hospital under the direction of the chief pharmacist.
 Identify and address individual patient care needs where appropriate.
 Advise and provide information to other healthcare professionals, including other pharmacists, to assist them in their care of the patient.
 Any other duties assigned to him or her by the chief pharmacist.